Inflectra/spira-documentation/docs/Spira-User-Manual/Program-Homepage.md

 This section consists of a bar graph that displays the aggregated count of requirements test coverage for the entire program.
 The Passed, Failed, Blocked, Caution and Not-Run bars indicate the total count of requirements that have tests covering them, allocated across the execution status of the covering tests

 Under the main bar graph is displayed a table containing each product in the program and a colored bar illustrating the specific requirements coverage distribution for that product.
-That way you can see both the aggregate coverage and also the relative coverage for the products. *You can configure in the widget settings whether you want to see the aggregate bar graph, and/or the product-specific requirements coverage.*
+That way you can see both the aggregate coverage and also the relative coverage for the products. *You can choose to show the aggregate bar graph, and/or the product-specific requirements coverage from the widget settings.*

+By default, this widget shows data for **active releases only** in each product in the program. *You can choose to show data for all releases in all products of the program from the widget settings.*

 ## Task Progress